 Recently, Navient agreed to forgive $1.7 billion in private student loans for 66,000 borrowers who dropped out of for-profit colleges.
 Previously, Corinthian Colleges agreed to forgive private Genesis loans to borrowers who attended their schools.

-On November 17, 2022, the judge overseeing the case has approved the settlement agreement.
+In November 2022, the judge overseeing the case has approved the settlement agreement.
 However, the group that represented the schools has said it would appeal the case.
-As such, the agreement will likely still be on hold while the 9th Circuit Court of Appeals hears the case.

 What To Do Next